 — Aave (@AaveAave) January 24, 2020

-It is important to note that each asset has a different collateral requirement, due to differences in price volatility.
+Please keep in mind that each asset has a different collateral requirement, due to differences in price volatility.
 Stablecoins provide the greatest loan-to-value ratios, due to their inherent price stability.
 To learn more about Aave’s grading process, check out their Risk Framework.

 Each asset on Aave has two independent interest rates: A stable rate, and a variable rate.
 Users can switch between the two however they’d like.